shermp/kobo-rclone/README.md

 Note that fbink is now included as a static library, and should now be included in the main binary after this step.

+You may also wish to strip the binary using `path/to/toolchain/toolchain-strip krclone`, where toolchain is the name of your chosen cross compiler.

 ### Obtaining rclone
 Rclone is available as an ARM binary.
 Visit the download page https://rclone.org/downloads/ and download the Linux, ARM 32-bit distribution from the table.